davidmghanga/dev_quotes/dev_quotes/quotes/martin_fowler.md

 [2012, Patterns of Enterprise Application Architecture]

-If you're a technical lead, you need to be coding.
+If you're a technical lead, you need to be coding